hanwenzhang123/reservation-list/README.md

 # reservation-app
-A reservation app prefilled by using DOM
+A reservation prefilled list by using DOM